 The Fund is required to disclose both gross and net information for assets and liabilities related to derivatives, repurchase and reverse repurchase agreements, and securities lending and securities borrowing transactions, if any, that are eligible for offset or subject to an enforceable master netting or similar agreement.
-The Fund's securities lending assets at fair value are reported gross in the Statement of Assets and Liabilities.
-The following tables present the Fund's securities lending assets by counterparty and net of the related collateral received by the Fund for assets as of December 31, 2020.
+The Fund's

-Gross Amounts
+Gross Amount 5

 Offset in the

 Statement of

-Gross Amounts of Assets and Net Amounts of Assets Presented in the
+Gross Amounts of Assets and ounts of Assets P

-Description Recognized Assets Liabilities Statement of Assets and Liabilities
+Description Recognized Assets Liabilities State ment of Assets a nd Liabilities

-Securities Lending \$377,265 \$- \$377,265
+Securities Lending \$169,366 \$- \$169,366

-Total \$377,265 \$ - \$377,265
+Total \$169,366 \$- \$169,366

-Gross Amounts Not Offset in the Statement of Assets and Liabilities
+Gross Amounts Not Off set in the State ment of Asse ts and Liabilities

+Net Amo unts of

+Assets Pres sented in Liabilities Cash

-Net Amounts of Assets Presented in the Statement of Liabilities Available Cash Collateral Counterparty Assets and Liabilities for Offset Received ^(a) Net Amount ^(b) SSB \$377,265 \$- \$(377,265) \$ Total \$377,265 \$ - \$(377,265) \$ -
+the State ment of Available Collateral

+Counterparty Assets and Liabilities for Offset Received ^(a) Net Amount ^(b)

+SSB \$169, 366 \$- \$(169,366) \$-

+Total \$169, 366 \$- \$(169,366) \$-

-- (a) Collateral received is limited to an amount not to exceed 100% of the net amount of assets in the tables presented above. - (b) Net Amount represents amounts subject to loss at December 31, 2020, in the event of a counterparty failure.
+(a) Collateral received is limited to an amount not to exceed 100% of the net amount of assets in the tables presented above.

-- Indemnifications: Like many other companies, the Trust's organizational documents provide that its officers ("Officers") and trustees ("Trustees") are indemnified against certain liabilities arising out of the performance of their duties to the Trust.
+- (b) Net Amount represents amounts subject to loss at December 31, 2020, in the event of a counterparty failure. - 12 Indemnifications: Like many other companies, the Trust's organizational documents provide that its officers ("Officers") and trustees ("Trustees") are indemnified against certain liabilities arising out of the performance of their duties to the Trust.
 In addition, both in some of its principal service contracts and in the normal course of its business, the Trust enters into contracts that provide indemnifications to other parties for certain types of losses or liabilities.
-The Trust's maximum exposure under these arrangements is unknown as this could involve future claims against the Trust. - 15 Other matters-Coronavirus: The outbreak of the novel coronavirus in many countries, which is a rapidly evolving situation, has, among other things, disrupted global travel and supply chains, and has adversely impacted global commercial activity, the transportation industry and commodity prices in the energy sector.
+The Trust's maximum exposure under these arrangements is unknown as this could involve future claims against the Trust. - 13 Other: All net investment income and realized and unrealized capital gains and losses of the Fund are allocated, on the basis of relative net assets, pro rata among its respective classes. - 14 Other matters-Coronavirus: The outbreak of the novel coronavirus in many countries, which is a rapidly evolving situation, has, among other things, disrupted global travel and supply chains, and has adversely impacted global commercial activity, the transportation industry and commodity prices in the energy sector.
 The impact of this virus has negatively affected and may continue to affect the economies of many nations, individual companies and the global securities and commodities markets, including liquidity and volatility, in ways that cannot necessarily be foreseen at the present time.
 The rapid development and fluidity of this situation precludes any prediction as to its ultimate impact, which may have a continued adverse effect on economic and market conditions and trigger a period of global economic slowdown.
 Such conditions (which may be across industries, sectors or geographies) have impacted and may continue to impact the issuers of the securities held by the Fund.